-We’re committed to providing excellent services to all our customers, regardless of age, disability, race, colour, nationality or ethnic origin, gender, gender identity, sexual orientation, religion or belief, economic or educational background, or any other reason that causes someone to be unfairly treated.
+We’re committed to giving excellent services to all our customers, regardless of age, disability, race, colour, nationality or ethnic origin, gender, gender identity, sexual orientation, religion or belief, economic or educational background, or any other reason that causes someone to be unfairly treated.

 If you feel a policy or service discriminates against a particular group of people or you want to know more about how we’ve assessed a particular policy or service please let us know by contacting our Organisational Development Manager.
 The contact details are on the right hand side of this page.